nrigroup/webdev-challenge/README.md

 Please note we will only contact the selected candidates for further consideration.

 We thank you for taking the time to complete this development challenge and appreciate your interest in pursuing a career with NRI.

+## Steps to imstall application
+1. Start apache and mysql in xampp (you can use your favorite server)
+2. pull the code from repository
+3. Run php artisan serve command on command line
+4. Copy the address for server from command line.
+In my case it was http://127.0.0.1:8000 address and copy this address on web browser
+5. Create a database in mysql
+6. Change the database details in .env file
+7. Run php artisan migrate command to install db table
+8. On dashboard click on Upload CSV button to upload data

+I am proud of myself I have implemented the clean code with proper identation and comments.
+I tried following all the instructions and test cases to be checked before submitting the code.
+I am willing to work on latest version of laravel and in canadian company to grow more myself as a web developer.